-Function name \$\$UPPER Description Converts a string to upper case, assuming the CCSID of the job.
-Parameters 1 Data to co onvert (typically a CoolSpools Database variable).
-Examples \$\$UPPER(<:FILETEXT:>) EXT:>) Converts the value returned by CoolSpools Database variable <:FILETEXT:> to upper case.
+Function name \$\$UPPER

+Description Converts a string to upper case, assuming the CCSID of the job.
+Converts a string to upper case, assuming the CCSID of the job.

+Parameters

+1 Data to convert (typically a CoolSpools Database variable).

+Examples

+\$\$UPPER(<:FILETEXT:>) Converts the value returned by CoolSpools Database variable <:FILETEXT:> to upper case.
 For example, the value "John Smith" becomes "JOHN SMITH".

-Function name \$\$XLATE

-Description Translates characters in the data.
+Function name \$\$XLATE Description Translates characters in the data.
 Similar to the ILE RPG %xlate function.

-Parameters

-1 List of characters to translate from

-2 List of characters to translate to

-3 Data to translate (typically a CoolSpools Database variable).

-4 Start position (optional, defau lt = first) Examples \$\$XLATE(" ","",<:FILETEXT:>,1) Translates spaces in the value returned by CoolSpools Database variable <:FILETEXT:> to underscores, starting at the first character.
+Para meters 1 List of ch aracters to translate from n 2 List of characters to translate to 3 Data to translate (typically a CoolSpools Database variable).
+Spools Database variable).
+4 4 Start position (optional, default = first) Examples \$\$XLATE(" ","",<:FILETEXT:>,1) :FILETEXT:>,1) Translates spaces in the value returned by CoolSpools Database variable <:FILETEXT:> to underscores, starting at the first character.
 For example, the value "John Smith" becomes "John_Smith".

 Function name \$\$XLDATE Description Converts a date to an Excel date (day count since 1st Jan 1900).
 This function can be useful when specifying conditional formatting rules that require a date constant to be specified, as Excel requires these to be defined in Excel date format.
-Para meters 1 The date to convert, specified as date string e.g. 07/04/2011 2 The format in which the first parameter is specified.
-If this parameter is omitted, the date format and separator implied by job attributes DATFMT and DATSEP are assumed. her valid formats are similar to those supported by ILE RPG, e.g.: ISO, ISA, EUR, JIS, YMD, MDY, DMY. ptionally, a separator character may be appended to the format code, e.g. /IDY/, DMY, YMD0 etc. 1 Exa mples \$\$XLDATE(07/04/2011) 4/2011) This would return the date (either 7th April or July 4th, depending on whether the DATFMT attribute is DMY or MDY) as a day count since 1900.
-This expression could be used as part of a conditional formatting rule, for example to highlight in red any dates equal to or after 1st January 2011:
+Parameters 1 The date to convert, specified as date string e.g. 07/04/2011 2 The format in which the first parameter is specified.
+If this parameter is omitted, the date format and separator implied by job attributes DATFMT and DATSEP are assumed.

+Other valid formats are similar to those supported by ILE RPG, e.g.: ISC , USA, EUR, JIS, YMD, MDY, DMY.

+Optionally, a separator character may be appended to the format code, e.g. MDY/, DMY, YMD0 etc.

-CNDFMTRULE((1 1 FLDNAM date_fld GE '\$\$XLDATE(01/01/2011)' NONE red) \$\$XLDATE(07/04/2011,MDY/) Same as the above, but with the date format explicitly stated to be MDY with a separator of /
+Examples \$\$XLDATE(07/04/2011) This would return the date (either 7th April or July 4th, depending on whether the DATFMT attribute is DMY or MDY) as a day count since 1900.
+This expression could be used as part of a conditional formatting rule, for example to highlight in red any dates equal to or after 1st January 2011: CNDFMTRULE((1 1 FLDNAM date_fld GE '\$\$XLDATE(01/01/2011)' NONE red) \$\$XLDATE(07/04/2011,MDY/) Same as the above, but with the date format explicitly stated to be MDY with a separator of /